shadeed/rtl-styling/posts/rtl-styling.md

 And here is a very similar example from Twitter:
 ![](../../img/word-length-twitter.png)

+Please note that the above issues from Linkedin and Twitter has been spotted at the time of writing this article (13 Dec 2019).

 ### 4) Text Truncation
 In the past, I worked on a project with mixed content and I faced an issue related to truncated in the wrong direction.
 Consider the following example.